How to Make the Best Mac and Cheese

 - 8 ounces (2 cups) Monterey Jack, shredded, but buy the block and shred it yourself

 - 8 ounces (2 cups) sharp cheddar cheese, buy the block and shred it yourself

 - 5 cups milk, whole, skim, or anything else—it doesn't matter

 - 1 roll Ritz crackers, crushed

 - 1/2 onion, chopped small

 - 1 tablespoon olive oil

 Anyone who's ever grated cheese knows it tries to stick to the grater and create a mess.
 To avoid sticky cheese and a messy grater, give the grater a light coating of cooking spray before grating.
 If the cheese starts to stick, reapply the cooking spray.
 This simple tip works amazingly well!

 How to Prep the Macaroni and Cheese

-The onion is optional - I know many folks do not like onion.
+- The onion is optional—I know many folks do not like onion.
 However, it is worth a try, if you've never had onion in macaroni and cheese before.
-Cut about half an onion into small pieces and heat a small pan over medium with 1 T olive oil.
+Cut about half an onion into small pieces and heat a small pan over medium with 1 tablespoon of olive oil.
 After it is warm and shimmering, add the onions and sauté, stirring frequently, until onions are limp and translucent.
 Remove from heat and set aside.